 Small Business Friendly

-Small companies greatly benefit from LTL shipping.
+The benefits of LTL shipping for small business include cost savings and flexibility.
 Most small businesses ship less than a full truckload (FTL) and spend significantly less money on freight than large companies.
 LTL shipping allows small businesses to benefit from the services carriers provide without having to pay high costs for unused space through routing everything via dedicated trucks.

 LTL Freight Challenges